Climate coverage resources

 Mental health and climate anxiety

-The mental toll of covering climate change is huge, yet there is still little recognition or support inside or outside newsrooms.
 Meanwhile, climate anxiety is a society-wide phenomenon.
-For journalists, The Self Investigation does some work on burnout and climate anxiety in both Spanish and English, and the DART Centre is a good resource for reporting generally, including reporting on and recovering from covering disasters.
+The CBC in Canada also now has resources on climate and trauma, which features climate journalists and Dr. Feinstein.
+The Self Investigation does some work on burnout and climate anxiety in both Spanish and English, and the DART Centre is a good resource for reporting generally, including reporting on and recovering from covering disasters.

 Other organisations